Related publications

 When choosing a home care agency, you may want to check:

-They should also give you:
+The agency should also give you:

 They should keep you informed about any issues related to your care.